-At school and in the media, school-aged youth are bombarded with unhealthy, unrealistic messages about being thin, popular, attractive, cool, etc. The need to fit in can lead to feelings of fear and insecurity, which manifest as poor body image, unhealthy dieting and drug/alcohol experimentation.
-Without intervention, these behaviors can develop into full-blown eating disorders and addictions.
+At school and the media, school-aged youth are bombarded with unhealthy, unrealistic messages about being thin, popular, attractive, cool, etc. The need to fit in can lead to feelings of fear and insecurity.
+This manifests as poor body image, unhealthy dieting and drug/alcohol experimentation.
+Without intervention, these behaviors can develop into eating disorders and addictions.

-Left untreated, both eating disorders and addictions can have dire consequences, including disruption of school, compromised relationships, physiological illnesses, cognitive challenges and even premature death.
-In fact, anorexia nervosa and addiction have some of the highest death rates of any mental health condition.
-However, hope and healing is possible with the help of supportive a family and expert medical intervention.
+Left untreated, both eating disorders and addictions can have dire consequences.
+This includes disruption of school, compromised relationships, physiological illnesses, cognitive challenges and premature death.
+In fact, anorexia nervosa and addiction have the highest death rates of any mental health condition.
+However, hope and healing is possible with the help of supportive a family and medical intervention.

-According to Cabrera, if you suspect that a young person in your life struggles with an eating disorder or addiction, it is important to also look out for the possibility of a co-occurring addiction or eating disorder.
+According to Cabrera, if you suspect that a young person in your life struggles with an eating disorder or addiction, it is important to also look out for co-occurring addiction or eating disorder.

-People struggling with eating disorders and addiction share similar characteristics, including the need for intensive professional treatment, high relapse rates, life threatening consequences, chronic illness, and preoccupation/secrecy surrounding their eating disorder or addiction.
-Evidence is also beginning to show that both substance abuse and eating disorders are influenced by genetic, biological, environmental and physiological factors.
-According to recent studies, an estimated 40 to 60 percent of an individual’s vulnerability to addiction can be attributed to genetic factors.
-Studies also reveal a statistically high correlation between certain genetic factors and alcoholism.
+People struggling with eating disorders and addiction share similar characteristics.
+Including the need for intensive professional treatment, high relapse rates, life threatening consequences, chronic illness, and preoccupation/secrecy.
+Evidence is showing that both substance abuse and eating disorders are by genetic, biological, environmental and physiological factors.
+Recent studies show an estimated 40 to 60 percent of an individual’s vulnerability to addiction can be genetic factors.
+Studies reveal a statistically high correlation between certain genetic factors and alcoholism.